alexangione419/ImageCollager/README.md

 current project image to creating a 2D list of Pixels, representing the image of our current project.
 This was done both to ensure that string representations of our project were not being created in the model, and so that creating a BufferedImage of our project would be much easier.
+### From A5 to A6
+* We did not have to alter our existing design in order to implement the features asked for in A6.
+Since the ppm format is not an accepted format by the java ImageIO class, we kept our logic for adding and saving ppm images and added new logic for the formats jpeg, png, and jpg.

 ## Bug Fixes
 * The loadProject() method now works properly
 * The new-project and add-image-to-layer methods would throw an exception if given a double for their additional inputs.
 These commands now check to make sure that they are only given